eldrgeek/Plasmo/START_ALL_README.md

 ## Overview

-The `start_all.sh` script provides a comprehensive way to start all development services with auto-restart functionality.
+The `start_all.sh` script provides a comprehensive, zero-configuration way to start all development services with automatic dependency installation and real-time monitoring.

-## Usage
+## 🚀 One-Command Setup

 ```bash
 ./start_all.sh
 ```

+**For first-time users**: The script automatically handles all setup requirements!

+## 🔧 Automatic Environment Setup

+### First Run (New Clone)
+When you first run the script on a fresh clone, it will automatically:

+1. **Verify Requirements**: Check for essential project files
+2. **Python Environment**:
+   - Create virtual environment (`venv/`) if needed
+   - Activate virtual environment
+   - Install Python dependencies from `requirements.txt`
+3. **Node.js Environment**:
+   - Verify `pnpm` is available
+   - Install TypeScript/Node dependencies with `pnpm install`
+   - Verify Plasmo framework is ready
+4. **Start Services**: Launch all development services with monitoring

+### Subsequent Runs
+On subsequent runs, the script will:
+- ✅ **Skip setup** if dependencies are already installed
+- ✅ **Auto-activate** the virtual environment
+- ✅ **Start services** immediately

+## 📋 Prerequisites

+The script handles most setup automatically, but you need:

+- **Python 3**: `brew install python3` (macOS) or equivalent
+- **pnpm**: `npm install -g pnpm`
+- **Git**: For cloning the repository

+Everything else is installed automatically!

-## Services Started
+## 🎯 Services Started

 ### 1. **MCP Server** (Port 8000)
 - **Auto-restart**: Monitors `*.py` files via `start_mcp_auto_restart.sh`